techidaily/site-instagram-video-recordings/source/_posts/updated-ultimate-select-masterful-instagram-hlv-artisans.md

 ![Canva Instagram Highlight Cover Maker](https://images.wondershare.com/filmora/article-images/canva-create-a-design-ins-story-highlight-cover.jpg)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/P6Wfzj6YNDM?si=WRZQD9zCdQ1_tW1b" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/jjGL9wFdlbo?si=Vb1JgZqRXNc03UGG" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 A rich content library is at your disposal, with many backgrounds, shapes, colors, stickers, GIFs, and fonts.
 The text of the Highlights cover is important, so you can choose more than 500 fonts to express a range of emotions and attitudes.
 For the simplest cover, literally, you need to do just a few clicks.
 When you open the Canvas maker, add a circle on the page, select some of the offered graphics and choose the colors.

 ![Canva Instagram Highlight Cover Maker](https://images.wondershare.com/filmora/article-images/canva-instagram-highlight-cover-templates.jpg)

-For the detailed steps, you can read this article about [creating a highlight cover on Canva](https://tools.techidaily.com/wondershare/filmora/download/).

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XoC2TGp1PLY?si=iH9xs76NhWn4pP-E" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/j5gTm5KxtQ0?si=onF1rBS2nEM5nLGg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+For the detailed steps, you can read this article about [creating a highlight cover on Canva](https://tools.techidaily.com/wondershare/filmora/download/).

 ### 2\.
 [Crello](https://crello.com/templates/instagram-highlight-cover/)